akcho/milkie/packages/react/src/paywall-gate/README.md

 - Implement `onToast` for better error UX
 - Use `onCheckout` for complex pricing models
 - Place PaywallGate as close to protected content as possible
-- Use blur effect (default) to show users what they're missing
+- Use blur effect (default: true) to show users what they're missing

 ## Troubleshooting